 There were systems and processes for referring patients with suspected oral cancer under the national two week wait arrangements.
 This was initiated by NICE in 2005 to help make sure patients were seen quickly by a specialist.

-The practice had arrangements in place to monitor all referrals to make sure they were dealt with promptly.
+The practice had recently improved its arrangements to monitor all referrals to make sure they were dealt with promptly.

 Are services caring?

 Kindness, respect and compassion